CSOIreland/PDF-API/README.md

 This simply uses the chromeDriver print functionality, to convert the html page, to be saved as a pdf.
 This is similiar to pressing the Alt-P on a html page in Chrome and selecting Save as PDF as the Destination.

-The API can use the full list of Chrome command line options (see https://peter.sh/experiments/chromium-command-line-switches).
-It also can use the full list of print options (see https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-printToPDF) as parameters to the API.
+The API can use the Chrome command line options (see https://peter.sh/experiments/chromium-command-line-switches).
+It also can use the Chrome print options (see https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-printToPDF).
+Both options can be used as parameters to the API.

 For more specific details of the API(see https://github.com/CSOIreland/PDF-API/wiki/API).